Our Environmental responsibility

 We focus on the small actions we can take to make a difference.
 Many small actions make for big results over time.

 Contact us to arrange a visit to our ’Haven for Nature’ land & view our saplings, hedges, wild flowers & bee hives.
 We‘d love to welcome you & show these off.

-Over the past sixteen years of trading, we have tried to do good in our environment on our trips & courses.
+Over the past seventeen years of trading, we have tried to do good in our environment on our trips & courses.
 The focus is on beach cleans with guests filling black bags with refuse & processing it to landfill & using kayaks to reach inaccessible beaches & pollution points.
 Over the years we have managed to recycle more & more of this waste.